mdn/content/files/en-us/web/javascript/inheritance_and_the_prototype_chain/index.md

 const p = Object.create(o);
 // p is an object that inherits from o

-p.a = 4; // creates a property 'a' on p
+p.a = 4; // assign the value 4 to the property 'a' on p
 console.log(p.m()); // 5
 // when p.m is called, 'this' refers to p.
 // So when p inherits the function m of o,